npgsql/doc/conceptual/Npgsql/types/enums_and_composites.md

 }
 ```

-## Reading and Writing Dynamically (without CLR types)
+## Reading and writing unmapped enums

-In some cases, it may be desirable to interact with PostgreSQL enums and composites without a pre-existing CLR type - this is useful mainly if your program doesn't know the database schema and types in advance, and needs to interact with any enum/composite type.
-Note that using CLR types is safer and faster (for composites), and should be preferred when possible.
+In some cases, it may be desirable to interact with PostgreSQL enums without a pre-existing CLR enum type - this is useful mainly if your program doesn't know the database schema and types in advance, and needs to interact with any enum/composite type.

-Enums can be read and written as simple strings:
+Npgsql allows reading and writing enums as simple strings:

 ```c#
 // Writing enum as string